-Student Association President Seth Meyer announced that Cristian Rodriguez, a Political Science major and Interdisciplinary Studies - Legal Studies minor was appointed as a student SUNY SA representative.
+Student Association President Seth Meyer announced that Cristian Rodriguez, a Political Science major and Interdisciplinary Studies - Legal Studies minor was appointed a Student SUNY SA representative.
 Only five universities in the SUNY System are chosen to send a student representative to the monthly Student SUNY Assembly meetings so this is a great honor.
 Mr. Meyer feels Mr. Rodriguez's advocacy efforts will be an important connection between the campus and SUNY.

 Administrative changes at Fredonia's Student Association include Chief Justice Christian Krasnek who will be stepping down to pursue a career with the Air Force Reserves.
+Mr. Krasnek was successful working with many of the campus student clubs.
 Sophomore Public Relations major and Student Association Vice President Katie Battaglia resigned from the Student Association this semester.
 Miss Battaglia was instrumental in planning the student summit, spring banquet, and working with countless clubs.
 Student Association Comptroller Jason Cheung graduates this semester with a B.S. in Computer Science; he'll pursue employment in Chautauqua County.

 The Student Association budget was approved and all 27 Constituted groups were in agreement with their initial and final budget proposals.
-There was no proposed increase or decrease in the student activity fee.
+There was no proposed increase or decrease in the Student Activity Fee.
 A one-hour extension to the community bus service was added.
 Beginning this fall, the Student Association will host a Student Association Weekend, including a town-hall event for students to meet Fredonia administrators.
 The Student Association also plans to introduce a welcome retreat in the fall to encourage student advocacy efforts.
 All active Student Association members, including class representatives, committee members, court justices, and executive will be invited.

 Mr. Joseph Johnson asked for clarification on the difference between constituted groups and clubs.
 Mr. Meyer explained that there are currently 27 constituted groups on campus.
-Constituted are the most distinguished having been active for four or more years.
+Constituted are the most distinguished -- having been active for four or more years.
 They are also allocated a set budget while clubs receive funding from a pool of funds.
+It's very easy to establish and dissolve a club.